StanfordBDHG/SpineAI/SETUP.md

 docker ps
 ```

-You should see at least 4 containers running (ragflow, mysql, redis, minio).
+You should see at least 5 containers running (ragflow, mysql, redis, minio, es01).

 ---